1. Who is considered to be an off-campus student at the University of Mary Washington?

 2. What amenities are available to off-campus students?

-The Talon Lounge for Off Campus Students is located in the University Center room 306 and is equipped with couches, chairs, tables, a microwave, and other amenities.
+The Off-Campus Student Lounge is located in the Cedric Rucker University Center room 406A and is equipped with couches, chairs, tables, a microwave, and other amenities.
 This space is open Sun-Thurs: 7:00AM to 10:00 PM and Fri-Sat: 7:00AM to 10:00 PM.
 The Link (located between Randolph and Mason Hall) is also available for off campus students.
 The link is equipped with lounge furniture and a microwave.

 Lockers are available, free of charge, in the University Center and Woodard Campus Center for off-campus students.
 Assignments can be requested from CJ Porter at 540-654-1659 or email@example.com) with priority being given to full-time degree-seeking students.

 3. How important is involvement in student activities?